 Dissolving a marriage in South Carolina can be an intricate and emotionally challenging process.
 Although most people prefer to finish their divorce quickly and move on with their lives, South Carolina divorce laws can complicate the procedure.
 In general, the length of a divorce depends on a number of factors, including whether or not your divorce is based on fault and whether it was contested or contested.

-If your South Carolina divorce is fault-based, it’s crucial that you meet with a lawyer and file for divorce as soon as possible.
+If your South Carolina divorce is fault-based, it’s crucial that you meet with an attorney and file for divorce as soon as possible.
 Fault-based divorce cases have a 90-day minimum waiting period before a final hearing can be requested.
-If your divorce isn’t based on fault, it’s important to note that South Carolina requires a one-year separation period before either party can file.
+If your divorce isn’t based on fault, South Carolina requires a one-year separation period before either party can file.

-Other Family Law Issues Related to Divorce We Handle at King Law
+Family Law Issues We Handle at King Law in South Carolina

-At King Law, our divorce lawyers will provide the court with the proper information to ensure a fair outcome to your case, and our experienced counsel helps give you peace of mind throughout a complex legal process.
-However, it’s important to note that divorce isn’t the only family law issue we handle.
+At King Law, our divorce lawyers will provide the court with the proper information to help ensure a fair outcome to your case, and our experienced counsel helps give you peace of mind throughout a complex legal process.
+However, divorce isn’t the only family law issue we handle.
 Here are a few others:

 South Carolina law allows a marriage to be concluded by annulment rather than divorce under certain circumstances.
 Unlike a divorce, which terminates your marriage, an annulment declares your marriage null and void from its inception.
 This is akin to saying your marriage never happened in the first place.